Xmaster6y/lczerolens/docs/source/start.rst

 Getting Started
 ===============

-**nnsight** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.
+**lczerolens** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.

 .. _installation:

 Installation
 ------------

-To get started with nnsight, install it with ``pip``.
+To get started with lczerolens, install it with ``pip``.

 .. code-block:: console

-   pip install nnsight
+   pip install lczerolens

 First Steps